Surya Subedi: Restoration of democracy in Nepal

 In Nepal, Subedi served time in prison during the struggle for democracy and human rights.
 He later assisted the Prime Minister of Nepal and other political leaders in resolving a 10-year Maoist conflict and in writing a new democratic constitution.
 In March 2024, at a ceremony in Kathmandu, the Prime Minister of Nepal, Pushpa Kamal Dahal, acknowledged Subedi's contribution to the writing of the new Constitution of Nepal, as well as his assistance to the country on other international legal matters, including the Millennium Challenge Corporation's Nepal Compact.

 Honours

+In Nepal

+King Birendra decorated Subedi with the Suprabal Gorkhadaxinbahu in 1998.
+The President of Nepal, Bidya Devi Bhandari, awarded him another high-level state honour, the Prasiddha Prabal Jana Sewa Shree, on the occasion of the Constitution Day of Nepal in 2022.

+In the United Kingdom

 QC (now KC)

 Subedi was appointed a Queen's Counsel (QC) (Hon) in 2017 in recognition of his contribution to the development of international law and to the advancement of human rights.
 Appointments as Queen's (or King's) Counsel honoris causa are made by royal prerogative.
 Traditionally, honorary Silk has been awarded to legal academics and to some lawyers in public service for achievements beyond their normal responsibilities.
 Subedi was the first Nepali made Queen's Counsel.
 A press release of the British Government of January 2017 stated that Subedi had made "an exceptional contribution over a sustained period at the international level to develop international law and to advance human rights".